RazrFalcon/roxmltree/README.md

 Notes:

 1. No default namespace propagation.
-2. Nested/indirect entity references are not supported yet.
-3. *roxmltree* keeps all node and attribute positions in the original document, so you can easily retrieve it if you need it.
+2. *roxmltree* keeps all node and attribute positions in the original document, so you can easily retrieve it if you need it.
    See [examples/print_pos.rs](examples/print_pos.rs) for details.
-4. In the `string_cache` crate.
+3. In the `string_cache` crate.
-5. Binary size overhead according to [cargo-bloat](https://github.com/RazrFalcon/cargo-bloat).
+4. Binary size overhead according to [cargo-bloat](https://github.com/RazrFalcon/cargo-bloat).

 [Entity references]: https://www.w3.org/TR/REC-xml/#dt-entref
 [Character references]: https://www.w3.org/TR/REC-xml/#NT-CharRef